When the sun starts to blaze down, these summer gardening tips will help keep your garden thriving and happy.

 Container gardens can be easy to move, and when temperatures are reaching 90 degrees and hotter, it’s smart to arrange your container gardens so they only receive morning sunlight until about noon.
 This can dramatically decrease the scorching of your plants’ leaves and blooms.

-Use these tips to beat the summer heat and flourish in the sun.
+Use these summer gardening tips to beat the summer heat and flourish in the sun.
 The extra effort will make your summer harvests taste all the better!

 Need more info?
-Our in-house growing expert Brie Arthur tells you what and how to grow in the heat of summer here.
+Our in-house growing expert Brie Arthur tells you what and how to grow in the heat of summer.